George Floyd's family holds rally, march in brother's memory | Entertainment

 Members of George Floyd's family, and others who lost loved ones to police encounters, joined activists and citizens in Minneapolis on Sunday for a march that was one of several events planned nationwide to mark the one-year anniversary of Floyd's death.

-Tuesday will mark one year since Floyd, who was Black, died after former Minneapolis police officer Derek Chauvin held his knee on Floyd's neck as Floyd pleaded for air.
-Chauvin, who is white, has since been convicted of murder and manslaughter for Floyd's death, which sparked worldwide protests and calls for change in policing in the US.

-In New York on Sunday, Floyd's brother, Terrence, attended a Brooklyn gathering in his brother's memory organized by the Rev. Al Sharpton and told supporters not to forget his brother or victims of racist violence.
+In New York on Sunday, Floyd's brother, Terrence, attended a Brooklyn gathering in his brother's memory organized by Sharpton and told supporters not to forget his brother or victims of racist violence.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)